punchabird/PythonRecipeSearcher/README.md

-# Generating Random Recipes in Python
+# Searching for Food Recipes Using Python
 I wrote a thing with a bit of help from my girlfriend that takes user input from the terminal and searches google for food recipes using that input.